Updated January 5, 2021

 I needed to believe I was going to pass.
 I wrote my name with all the test pending abbreviations on a white board in my kitchen and posted it on a sticky note on my computer monitor at work.
 I gave myself countless confidence boosting talks.
 I would take some deep breaths and envision myself passing the exams and my celebration dance as I exited the testing center.

 We hope this post helps you plan your study program.
-The team at SwipeClock wishes you success as you pursue a professional-level HR position!
+The team at Swipeclock wishes you success as advance in your HR career!